Wazir Akbar Khan: Early life

 Akbar Khan was born to an Afghan Barakzai Pashtun family as Mohammad Akbar Khan in 1816 to Dost Mohammad Khan, the future ruler of Afghanistan.
-His mother was Mermən Khadija Popalzai.
+His mother was Mermən (or Bibi) Khadija Begum, a Sadozai lady from the Popalzai clan, and thus Akbar Khan was a full-brother of the later Emir Sher Ali Khan.
 Dost Mohammad Barakzai had 16 wives, 27 sons (including Wazir Akbar Khan) and 25 daughters.

 Adult life

 in 1834, Akbar Khan partook in the campaign to Jalalabad, led by his father, Dost Mohammad Khan.
 Following this, in December 1834, he advanced into the Khyber pass, skirmishing with different Sikh outposts on a number of occasions before meeting Hari Singh Nalwa in battle.
 The Sikhs were defeated, suffering around 150 dead and wounded, forcing their withdrawal to Peshawar.

 In 1837 Dost Mohammad Barakzai's Muslim forces, under the command of his son Wazir Akbar Khan, fought the Sikhs at the Battle of Jamrud, fifteen kilometers west of present-day Peshawar.
-With the result of the battle being inconclusive, Dost Mohammad Khan did not follow up by retaking Peshawar, but instead contacted Lord Auckland, the new British Governor-General of India (at the time under company rule) for help in fighting the Sikh Empire.
+In the heat of the Battle, Akbar Khan encountered Hari Singh.
+Without recognising each other, they exchanged hits and after much clashing and parrying, Akbar Khan won by, knocking Hari Singh Nalwa to the ground, and killing him.
+This Battle would mark the first great victory of Akbar Khan, Dost Mohammad Khan did not follow up by retaking Peshawar, but instead contacted Lord Auckland, the new British Governor-General of India (at the time under company rule) for help in fighting the Sikh Empire.
 With this letter, Dost Mohammad formally set the stage for British intervention in Afghanistan, which would lead to the so-called "Great Game" with Imperial Russia for control over influence in Afghanistan.

 Akbar Khan led a revolt in Kabul against the British Indian mission of William McNaughten, Alexander Burnes and their garrison of 4,500 men.
 In November 1841, he besieged Major-General William Elphinstone's force in Kabul.

 Elphinstone accepted a safe-conduct for his British force and about 12,000 Indian camp followers to Peshawar; they were ambushed and annihilated in January 1842.
 At least one set of British war memoirs bore witness to Akbar Khan’s double dealing, saying that, during the retreat, Akbar Khan could be heard alternately commanding his men, in Persian to desist from, and in Pashto to continue, firing.